-Leasehold properties in Penryn with in excess of 100 years left on the lease are often regarded as a ‘virtual freehold’.
+Leasehold premises in Penryn with in excess of one hundred years unexpired on the lease are often referred to as ‘virtual freehold’.
 This is where the lease value the same as a freehold interest in your property.
-In such situations there is often little to be gained by buying the reversionary interest unless savings on ground rent and service charges warrant it.
+In such situations there is often little upside in buying the reversionary interest unless savings on ground rent and service charges warrant it.

 Lender | Requirement |